xujiahaha/Hawaii-Voters/README.md

 2. Simple filters for displaying data.
 3. Search by name(or part of the name) and other conditions.
 4. Update entries.
-5. Download data to .cvs file.
+5. Download data to .csv file.

 ## Used Languages:
 PHP, JavaScript(AJAX/jQuery), HTML